FAQ (Frequently Asked Questions) about the Honors College

 - I have dual enrollment/advanced placement credit.
 Do they count toward the Honors Diploma?

 - I'm a member of an honors society, such as Alpha Lambda Delta or Phi Kappa Phi.
-Does this mean I'm in the Honors Program?
+Does this mean I'm in the Honors College?

-All qualified, seriously committed students are encouraged to participate in the Honors Program.
-See Honors Program Admission Requirements for complete information.
+All qualified, seriously committed students are encouraged to participate in the Honors College.
+See Honors College Admission Requirements for complete information.

 No. Honors courses are counted as regular courses for tuition, scholarship and academic load purposes.
-The Honors Program does not have any additional application fees or membership/maintenance fees.
+The Honors College does not have any additional application fees or membership/maintenance fees.

 No. Honors courses have somewhat different content that's intended to benefit serious students.
 They are not meant to overburden or to damage your university experience.
 Honors courses treat learning as a challenging, rewarding and joyous endeavor.
 Some material will be covered in more depth than in regular courses or with more rigor, but this does not mean more work, just different work.